Professor & Associate Director (AAS/American Studies)

 227A Minor Hall

-Marlene L. Daut specializes in pre-20th-century Caribbean, African American, and French colonial literary and historical studies.
-Her first book, Tropics of Haiti: Race and the Literary History of the Haitian Revolution in the Atlantic World, 1789-1865, was published in 2015 by Liverpool University Press' Series in the Study of International Slavery.
-Her second book, Baron de Vastey and the Origins of Black Atlantic Humanism, was published in fall 2017 from Palgrave Macmillan’s series in the New Urban Atlantic.
-She is also working on a collaborative project entitled, An Anthology of Haitian Revolutionary Fictions (Age of Slavery), which is under contract with the University of Virginia Press.
-Daut is the co-creator and co-editor of H-Net Commons’ digital platform, H-Haiti.
-She also curates a website on early Haitian print culture at http://lagazetteroyale.com and has developed an online bibliography of fictions of the Haitian Revolution from 1787 to 1900 at the website http://haitianrevolutionaryfictions.com.
+Marlene L. Daut specializes in anglophone and francophone Caribbean, US African American, and French colonial literary and historical studies.
+Her books include Baron de Vastey and the Origins of Black Atlantic Humanism (Palgrave Macmillan, 2017) and Tropics of Haiti: Race and the Literary History of the Haitian Revolution in the Atlantic World, 1789–1865 (Liverpool University Press, 2015).
+She is also co-editor of the volume, Haitian Revolutionary Fictions: An Anthology (UVA Press 2021).
+Her next book is an intellectual history of Haiti titled, Awakening the Ashes, which is under contract with the University of North Carolina Press.
+Daut is the co-creator and co-editor of H-Net Commons’ digital platform, H-Haiti and curates a website on early Haitian print culture at http://lagazetteroyale.com.
+She has also developed an online bibliography of fictions of the Haitian Revolution from 1787 to 1900 at the website http://haitianrevolutionaryfictions.com.
 Click here to learn more about her work.